PetitCoinCoin/advent-of-sql/README.md

 Day 7: learnt about DISTINCT ON

 Day 8: learnt about recursive CTE, and had the opportunity to apply what was learnt on day 4!

+Day 9: nothing fancy today, it could probably be optimized.